TheMastro-11/Tezos-Contracts/CrowdFunding/README.md

 *  `endDate` : the end of the fundraising calculated in days from the beginning

-*  `contributors` : map of contributors to keep trace of who donated during the fundraising
+*  `contributors` : map of contributors, with the address as key and the list of donations as value, to keep trace of who and how donated during the fundraising

 *  `minAmount` : minimum donation for single transaction